HermesCat/Quick-Aggregate/README.md

 2. News
 3. Recipes

-Currently, users are able to search tweets from their favorite celebrities, get the most recent news on events that they've been following, or find that recipe for that delicious meal for their next meal.
+Currently, users are able to search tweets from their favorite celebrities, get the most recent news on events, or find that recipe for that delicious meal for their next meal.

 ### Future Functionality & Observations
 -Form Validation